panfilo0113/code-challenge/challenge-2.md

 If you're up for an additional challenge to earn some bonus points you may like to attempt 1 or more of the following optional advanced challenges:

+1. Make the CSS responsive for optimised display on different screen sizes

-1. Implement pagination to display the books in smaller chunks (e.g. 5 per page).
+2. Implement pagination to display the books in smaller chunks (e.g. 5 or 10 per page).

-2. Implement the frontend using Next.js
+3. Implement the frontend using Next.js

-3. Use the Open Library API or Google Books API to obtain additional details to obtain additional information to display on the detail page.
+4. Use the Open Library API or Google Books API to obtain additional details to obtain additional information to display on the detail page.

-4. Allow users to sort books by publication date.
+5. Allow users to sort books by publication date.

-5. Add a search bar that allows users to search for books by title, author, or publisher.
+6. Add a search bar that allows users to search for books by title, author, or publisher.

-6. Advanced: Create a feature to allow visitors to add books to a wishlist for later.
+7. Advanced: Create a feature to allow visitors to add books to a wishlist for later.

-7. Advanced: Implement unit tests for your frontend code.
+8. Advanced: Implement unit tests for your frontend code.